Chapter 23

 “I’d rather hear your idea.”

-He extracted his babel and tapped it on.
+He extracted his Babel and tapped it on.
 “It could help me settle my idea.
 Would you mind?”
 Ernest joined us, evidently perplexed, rubbing and fingering his new facial hair like a budding RSI victim.

 “Fine,” I said, trying to put aside my immediate concerns.

-Wilbur tapped some more then handed me the babel.
+Wilbur tapped some more, then handed me the Babel.
 “Who am I calling?
 Dial-a-pizza?”

 “Close,” said Wilbur.
 “Dianne.”

-I held the babel in front of me, confused.
+I held the Babel in front of me, confused.
 “What do I say to her?
 Noticed anything transform lately?!”

 “If I’m right, it won’t matter what you say.”